adesai1000/Convoz/README.md

 - Search Posts by title
 - Search Users by username
 - See the list of users who liked the post.
-- Find Others area on home screen which features random users
+- Find Others area on the home screen which features random users
 - Page not found page (Done)
 ## Installation and usage
 1) Clone this repository